opa-stack/opa-stack.github.io/guide/examples.md

 * Uses docker-compose
 * Use only the api container
 * Expose output from a simple command on `/hello`
-* Mount the plugins from a local plugin-folder, configuring it so it overwrites the default plugin location (ie, some things wont work...)
+* Mount the plugins from a local plugin-folder.

 * Things to try
   * http://127.0.0.1:8001/hello - The output of the route in `hello.py`